The Hard

 Salzburger Lungau

 Warming up, the journey leads up to Obertauern.
-In the famous winter sports resort, it’s recommended to take a break and absorb the hard-earned mountain panorama.
+At the Gnadenalm junction, the original route on Komoot leads adventurously through the Gnadenalm and to the Johannisfall, navigating narrow and steep paths.
+There are frequent occasions where you’ll need to push your bike and carry it over small obstacles.
+Overall, the climb from Gnadenalm to Obertauern is a considerable physical challenge that should not be underestimated.
+For those who prefer to bypass this section, the entire distance between Untertauern and Obertauern can be gravelled on the main road!
+In the famous winter sports resort of Obertauern, be sure to take a break and soak in the hard-earned mountain panorama.
 The journey continues into Salzburger Lungau and to Mauterndorf, where not only can one enjoy a wonderful night’s sleep at the Metzgerstub’n, but also dine splendidly.
 Those who still have energy for a few more kilometers can spend the night at the Landhotel Blasiwirt in St. Michael, where the Volkswagen Gravelbike Experience will make a stop in May 2024.
 There’s much to discover in Salzburg’s southernmost region, such as Mauterndorf Castle with its newly built drawbridge or the Edenvest ruins, a lost place in Thomatal-Gruben.

 CARINTHIA AND THE GLOCKNER